neew1152/WSL_Internet-Cafe-Streaming-Server-Debian-AMD64/README.md

 # ☕ WSL_Internet-Cafe-Streaming-Server-Debian-AMD64

-This project helps you turn the WSL Debian into a server for Discord streaming and Firefox browsing.
+This project turns the WSL Debian into a server for Discord streaming and Firefox browsing.

 ### [❌ Don't have WSL yet?](https://github.com/neew1152/Installation-and-Configuration-WSL)